willmcpo/body-scroll-lock/README.md

   targetElement = null;

   componentDidMount() {
     // 2.
-Get a target element
-    this.targetElement = document.querySelector('#targetElementId');
+Get a target element that you want to persist scrolling for (such as a modal/lightbox/flyout/nav). this.targetElement = document.querySelector('#targetElementId');
   }